Contents

 A conflict of interest may be:

-• actually, there is a material conflict between one or more interests
+- actual, there is a material conflict between one or more interests

-• potential, there is the possibility of a material conflict between one or more interests in the future
+- potential, there is the possibility of a material conflict between one or more interests in the future

-Staff may hold interests for which they cannot see potential conflict.
+Staff may hold interests in which they cannot see potential conflict.
 However, caution is always advisable because others may see it differently and perceived conflicts of interest can be damaging.
 All interests should be declared where there is a risk of perceived improper conduct.

 The Bribery Act (2010) introduced a number of offences:

-• offering, promising, or giving a bribe to another person to perform a relevant ‘function or activity’ improperly, or to reward a person for the improper performance of such a function or activity
+- offering, promising, or giving a bribe to another person to perform a relevant ‘function or activity’ improperly, or to reward a person for the improper performance of such a function or activity

-• requesting, agreeing to receive, or accepting a bribe to perform a function or activity improperly irrespective of whether the recipient of the bribe requests or receives it directly or through a third party, and irrespective of whether it is for the recipient’s benefit
+- requesting, agreeing to receive, or accepting a bribe to perform a function or activity improperly irrespective of whether the recipient of the bribe requests or receives it directly or through a third party, and irrespective of whether it is for the recipient’s benefit

 A new corporate offence was also introduced:

-• failure of a commercial organisation to prevent bribery
+- failure of a commercial organisation to prevent bribery

 This means that the trust can be held responsible if it fails to enact adequate procedures to prevent bribery.